 Phone: (888) 669-6682

 The FDA has also approved Somatuline® Depot (lanreotide) Injection for the treatment of acromegaly.
 The FDA approved Somatuline® Depot (lanreotide) Injection for the long-term treatment of individuals with acromegaly who have had inadequate response to or cannot be treated with surgery and/or radiation therapy.
-This new treatment lowers the levels of certain hormones in the body, including GH and insulin-like growth factor-1.
+This treatment lowers the levels of GH and insulin-like growth factor-1.
 For more information, contact:

 The FDA has approved the orphan drug Somavert® (pegvisomant for injection) for the treatment of acromegaly in individuals who have had an inadequate response to surgery and/or radiation therapy and/or other medical therapies, or for whom these therapies are not appropriate.
 Somavert, which blocks the effects of excess growth hormone in acromegaly, is administered by subcutaneous injection.
 For more information, contact:

 The third class of medications sometimes used to treat individuals with acromegaly is dopamine agonists.
 However, these drugs, which include bromocriptine and cabergoline, are generally effective for fewer individuals than other medications.
 Physicians may prescribe these medications in conjunction with other medications used to treat acromegaly.